We hope you enjoy reading this article.

 Option #1: The iBuildApp app builder

-The app will have good analytics features for you to measure user engagements.
+The app will have good analytics features for you to measure customer engagement.
 There are other useful features like push notifications.
 While their loyalty card app builder template is free, you need to buy their service which includes cloud hosting.

 Option #2: The Appy Pie app builder